Stage 2 Bedsores

 Most patients with a stage 2 bed sore make full recoveries in less than a month.
 However, when bedsores are not properly treated, they can lead to life-threatening infections and other serious health problems.

-How long does it take for a grade 2 pressure sore to heal?
+How long does a stage 2 bedsore take to heal?

 It takes anywhere from 3 days to about 3 weeks for a stage 2 pressure sore to heal once proper wound care has been administered.
 The amount of time may be affected by the size of the sore, its location on the body, and other factors.